ajlekcahdp4/Akinator/README.md

 </p>

 # Other options:
-You can dump the binary tree of the Akinator after running with `-tree-dump` option:
+You can dump the binary tree of the Akinator after running with `-dump-tree` option:
 ```
 ./Play -dump-tree
 ```